Focus on the Solution, Not the Problem

 Together with your team, generate possible solutions.
 Consider various approaches that can solve the problem.

-After this, assess the potential solutions considering the time effectiveness, and cost.
-Time, and all other relevant factors.
+After this, assess the potential solutions, considering time effectiveness, cost, and all other relevant factors.

 Weigh the pros and cons of each solution.